How to Fill a Vape Cartridge: Complete Guide (2026)

 • Heat water to hot (not boiling) — about 120-140°F

-• Place oil container in hot water for 30-60 seconds
+• Place sealed oil container in hot water for 30-60 seconds

 • Oil should flow like squeezable honey when ready